boostless/DP_Inventory-Durability/README.md

 # How to install
 * Add c_durability.lua to your client/addons
 * Add s_durability.lua to your server
+* Change out the inventory.js with provided one
 * Change out the original DP_Inventory server/main.lua and client/main.lua
 * Import the SQL